8.7.20

 Sample of vine charcoal tracing on canvas.

-STEP #3: Preparation tracing drawing onto the canvas.
+STEP #3: Preparation, tracing, and drawing onto the canvas.

-I do use tracing paper occasionally but find using vine charcoal rubbed to the back of the finished drawing to be a quick cheaper effective way to transfer the drawing without leaving permanent marks on the painting surface.
-The store-bought tracing paper has wax to it and is not always suitable for removing it from painting surfaces.
-The vine charcoal tracing lines will be mixed in with the paint so as never to see the drawing lines nor will it shine through the layers of paint.
+I use tracing paper occasionally, but using vine charcoal rubbed to the back of the finished drawing is a quicker, cheaper, and more effective way to transfer the drawing without leaving permanent marks on the painting surface.
+Store-bought tracing paper often contains wax and is not always suitable for removing it from painted surfaces.
+The vine charcoal tracing lines will be mixed in with the paint, so they will never be visible, nor will they shine through the layers of paint.
 I use a colored pencil for tracing the drawing so I can keep track of what I traced.
-The vine charcoal on the back of the tracing is leaving lines of the drawing on my canvas.
+The vine charcoal on the back of the tracing is leaving lines on my canvas from the drawing.

 Under painting thin wash for blocking in painting.